Uber chief quits Trump business council amid boycott calls

 Other forum members said they'd keep their commitment.

+"He has an opportunity to talk directly to the president, and that is a good opportunity," said spokeswoman Eileen Sheil.

+Sheil said the clinic employs doctors and caretakers from many countries, and was directly affected by the travel ban.
+She said a Sudanese citizen who is a first-year resident at the Cleveland Clinic is stuck in Sudan and unable to return to work.

 General Motors Co.
-CEO Mary Barra remains a member of the advisory group and plans to attend the meeting on Friday, spokesman Patrick Morrissey said.
+CEO Mary Barra remains a member of the advisory group and plans to attend the Friday meeting, spokesman Patrick Morrissey said.

 Tesla Inc. didn't immediately respond when asked whether CEO Elon Musk planned to remain on Trump's business and manufacturing councils.
 Earlier this week, Musk asked his Twitter followers to read the immigration order and send him specific amendments he could present to the president.